Molly Pearson

-Mary Elizabeth "Molly" Pearson (1875 – 29 January 1959) was a Scottish stage actress of the early 20th century.
-She was born in Edinburgh.
+Mary Elizabeth "Molly" Pearson (19 August 1875 – 29 January 1959) was a Scottish stage actress of the early 20th century.
+She was born in Edinburgh to parents Mandell Pearson (1844-1880) and Amelia "Emily" Rosalie Hilliard (1846-1928).

 Theatrical career

 Pearson performed in numerous places around the world, including England, the United States, (particularly Broadway), Australia and Africa.
 She came to America with the Olga Nethersole Company.

 A January 1908 production of Carmen presented by Nethersole featured Pearson playing 'Dolores'.
 The English troupe was joined by American actor Frank Mills when it played the Majestic Theatre in Fort Wayne, Indiana.
 She was in the supporting cast of The Passing of the Third Floor Back (1909), a play which starred Johnston Forbes-Robertson.
 The play was written by Jerome K. Jerome.
 The Robertson company, of London, England origin, presented the theatrical entertainment at the Maxine Elliott Theatre.
+Pearson later reprised her role in the 1918 film adaptation.

-In October 1911 Pearson appeared at Collier's Comedy Theatre as the leading lady in the Scottish play, Bunty Pulls The Strings, written by Graham Moffat.
+In October 1911 Pearson appeared at Collier's Comedy Theatre as the leading lady in the Scottish play, Bunty Pulls the Strings, written by Graham Moffat.
 Pearson read for the role of 'Bunty' in Moffat's presence at the Haymarket Theatre prior to being engaged to portray the character in New York City.
 In the remote Scottish village where the play has its setting, a typical woman wears a hoop skirt.
 The attire was both fashionable and a part of enforced decorum for women in 1800.
 Many theatergoers saw Bunty which ran for an entire season.
 The Grand Opera House, York staged the play before its final run in Pittsburgh.

 While in New York, Pearson was a guest of the Century Theatre Club which convened at the Hotel Astor on 27 October 1911.
 She was accompanied by fellow Scottish actress Margaret Nyblock.
 Pearson described the history of Scottish plays and players while Nyblock gave some readings in a Scottish accent.
 Edith Taliaferro and Margaret Greene worked with Pearson in Tipping the Winner (1914).
 The play was produced by the Longacre Theatre, 220 West 48th Street, in Manhattan.

-Hobson's Choice (1916) is a play which starred Pearson, Viola Roach, Whitford Kane and Olive Wilmont Davis.
+Hobson's Choice (1916) is a play which starred Pearson, Viola Roache, Whitford Kane and Olive Wilmont Davis.
 It was staged at Teller's Theatre, 912 Broadway, Brooklyn, New York.